akamran2001/akamran2001/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on iSyllabi - An automated assignment management for college students
+- 🔭 I’m currently working on iSyllabi - An automated assignment management for college students.
+Check us out at https://bit.ly/isyllabi
 - 🌱 I’m currently learning Javascript, web Technologies like React and mobile development with React Native.
 I want to learn more about AI and Machine Learning.
 - 📫 How to reach me:
 - - Email akamran@colgate.edu.